 In many instances, your cat might come into contact with the fungus but not get ringworm.
 However, factors like a weakened immune system, irritated skin, or the presence of a scratch or wound can increase the chances of your cat becoming infected.

-Ringworm can present multiple ways in your cat.
+Ringworm can present in multiple ways in your cat.
 Some cats have extra-mild symptoms, and you might only notice that your cat’s skin looks scaly.
 Other cats may develop the classic round, thickened skin patches or round patches of hair loss that look like a ring.
-Those patches can become itchy, and some cats might develop claws that look deformed or irritated.
-It’s also possible for cats to have ringworm but display no symptoms.
+Those patches can become itchy, and some cats might develop irritated claws that look deformed or painful.
+It’s also possible for cats to have ringworm but display no symptoms at all!

 How to treat ringworm in cats

-If you suspect your cat has ringworm, it’s essential to make a vet appointment so they can confirm the diagnosis and determine the type of fungus that’s causing the infection.
-Your vet might examine your cat using fluorescent light, and they might also take hair and skin scrapings for laboratory analysis.
+If you suspect your cat has ringworm, it’s essential to make a vet appointment so they can confirm the diagnosis and determine the type of fungus causing the infection.
+Your vet might examine your cat using fluorescent light and take hair and skin scrapings for laboratory analysis.

 Once your vet diagnoses ringworm, they’ll prescribe an appropriate treatment for your cat’s situation.
 Vets often recommend topical creams or shampoos and oral anti-fungal medications.